6 Design Ideas For Small Kitchens

 3. MAKE SPACE WORK FOR ITS KEEP

 When it comes to tiny spaces, every surface — including walls — should do double-duty.
-Consider sliding vertical “drawers” or corner compartments, lazy Susans, circular shelves, and cabinets with either see-through glass or clean-lined wood.
+Consider sliding vertical “drawers” or corner compartments, lazy Susans, a lattice, circular shelves, and cabinets with either see-through glass or clean-lined wood.
 Put together a vertical “pantry” with a hanging rack; swap a traditional swinging door for a sliding barn door to give you extra “room to roam” without having to worry about clearance.

 Other ideas?
 Hang pots and pans to make more space in cabinets, or put hooks in handy places for towels and potholders.
 Investigate rounded “shelf” compartments for bottles of everything from wine to sauces and sodas.
 And don’t forget the space above kitchen cabinets, clear to the ceiling: it’s a perfect space to display china, pottery, or even your cookbook collection.